 Your food choices are important when you have diabetes and kidney disease.
 Planning meals that have the right amount of carbohydrate, protein, and other nutrients can help keep your blood sugar in your target range and help your kidneys work as well as possible.

 Your doctor and dietitian will help you make an eating plan.
-It will be based on your body weight, size, and medical condition.
 You may need to limit salt, fluids, and protein.
 You also may need to limit minerals such as potassium and phosphorus.
 It takes planning, but there are plenty of tasty, healthy foods you can eat.
 Always talk with your doctor or dietitian before you make changes in your diet.

 Go to https://www.healthwise.net/patientEd

 Enter W669 in the search box to learn more about "Diabetic Renal Diet: Care Instructions".

 To learn more about Healthwise, visit Healthwise.org.

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.